siara-cc/Unishox2/paper/paper.md

 - Symbols in Set 2 are encoded by first switching to the set by using 00 followed by 01.
 So the symbol " is encoded as 00 01 00.
 - Numbers in Set 3 are encoded by first switching to the set by using 00 followed by 10.
 So the symbol 9 is encoded as 00 10 1010.
-- For Set 3, whenever is switch is made from Set 1 to any number (0 to 9), it makes Set 3 active.
+- For Set 3, whenever a switch is made from Set 1 to any number (0 to 9), it makes Set 3 active.
 So subsequent numbers symbols in Set 3 can be encoded without the switch symbol, as in 111000 for 3, 111001 for 4 and so on.
 - To return to Set 1 in this case, the code 0000 is used.
 - However, when other symbols in Set 3 are encoded from Set 1, Set 3 is not made active.